crate/cratedb-guide/docs/ingest/etl/index.md

   as a fully managed solution.
 Estuary Flow is a real-time, reliable change data capture (CDC) solution.

+- {ref}`n8n`

+  n8n is a workflow automation tool that helps you to connect any app with an API with any other, and manipulate its data with little or no code.

 - {ref}`node-red`

   Node-RED is an open-source programming tool for wiring together hardware devices,